MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 |**Formatting** | **Field width** |  When the section containing the fields has more than one column you can set the field to occupy up to the number of columns that the section has. |

 [!NOTE]
-> In the Unified Interface, label size is not used in the settings due to how a form ajusts width for all fields to ensure a proper UI experience for all view port sizes from very small to extra large.
+> In the Unified Interface, label size is not used in the settings due to how a form adjusts width for all fields to ensure a proper UI experience for all view port sizes from very small to extra large.

 ## Move fields on a form
 You can move a field on a form using drag and drop or cut and paste actions.